-Employees who rely on self-service business analytics tools to make data-driven business decisions need access to a lot of data, but they can't be allowed to just pull raw data out of a data lake or other big data repositories; the data they use must be curated to ensure it is accurate and appropriate.
+Employees who rely on self-service BI and analytics tools to make data-driven business decisions need access to a lot of data, but they typically aren't allowed to just pull raw data out of a data lake or another repository; the data they use must be governed and curated to ensure that it's accurate and appropriate for the intended uses.
 That's where data catalog software comes in.

-A data catalog is a type of metadata management system that is user-friendly enough for the average business user.
-Data catalogs are used to build portals in which users can find data that has been curated by data stewards or other data professionals.
-They classify the data in terms that business users understand and provide context around the data so it can be used in analytics applications.
+A data catalog is a type of metadata management system that is designed to be user-friendly enough for the average business user.
+Data catalogs enable organizations to build portals in which end users -- including data scientists and analysts -- can find data that has been curated for them by data stewards or other data professionals.

-This type of metadata management tool is in high demand as businesses struggle to inventory all the data they collect, as well as to comply with data privacy rules, such as the European Union's General Data Protection Regulation.
+Cataloging tools are in high demand as businesses increasingly struggle to inventory all the data they create and collect, as well as to comply with new data privacy and protection rules that have made effective governance of data usage even more important.
+In particular, that includes the European Union's GDPR mandates and the California Consumer Privacy Act.

-Analyst firm Gartner recommends the use of data catalog software to curate inventories of available data assets and to map information supply chains.
-These tools are an essential component of corporate data management strategies, according to the firm.
+Analyst firm Gartner recommends the use of data catalog software to maintain and curate inventories of available data assets and to map information supply chains for both analytics users and data stewards themselves.
+These tools are now an essential component of corporate data management strategies, according to Gartner.

 How data catalog software works

-Sharon Graves, enterprise data evangelist and Tableau Server administrator at web hosting giant GoDaddy, implemented data catalog software from Alation Inc. in 2015 to reduce the time analytics users spend searching for the right data and to ensure the data they access has been vetted by data stewards.
+Sharon Graves, enterprise data and BI tools evangelist at web hosting giant GoDaddy, implemented data catalog software from Alation Inc. in 2015 to reduce the time that analytics users spend searching for the right data in the company's systems and ensure that the data they access has been vetted by data stewards.

 "There is a problem where we have users who don't know anything about which data source to use or where to find the data.
 We needed to point users to a tool," she said.
 "We wanted our analysts to be spending their time doing analysis, and we wanted to support end users doing simple charting and crosstabs."

-The data catalog pulls in metadata from various locations -- Hadoop, Amazon Redshift, Apache Hive, Tableau Server, Teradata and other sources -- and gathers it all in a portal where users can search for relevant data.
-It sorts the data based on a number of factors, including whether the data steward has endorsed the data for use in certain applications, and by the popularity of the data – which can be finagled by data experts to ensure the right data surfaces first, Graves said.
-Data teams can also build unified or packaged data sets that take care of data joins for users, she added.
+The data catalog pulls in metadata from various systems -- Hadoop, Amazon Redshift, Apache Hive, Tableau Server, Teradata and other sources -- and gathers it all in a portal where users can search for relevant data.
+The catalog sorts the data based on a number of factors, including whether a data steward has endorsed it for use in certain applications, and by its popularity with users -- a feature that can be finagled by data experts so the right data surfaces first, Graves said.
+Data teams can also build unified or packaged data sets that take care of data joins for users into the catalog, she added.

-In addition to Alation, other vendors offer data catalog software either as part of their metadata management tools or as stand-alone offerings, including Attivio, Cambridge Semantics, Collibra, Informatica, Microsoft, Oracle, SAP and Waterline Data.
+In addition to Alation, other vendors that offer data catalog software either as stand-alone products or as part of their metadata management and data governance platforms include Ataccama, Alteryx, AWS, Boomi, Cambridge Semantics, Collibra, Data.world, Erwin, Google, IBM, Infogix, Informatica, Microsoft, Oracle, Reltio, SAP, Talend and Waterline Data.

 Dig Deeper on Data quality management software